Wan-Chuan Kao Assistant Professor of English

 Queering the Text

 Digital Humanities Pedagogy

 * Ryokan Higashimaya, created by students in ENGL 382 Hotel Orient (Spring 2014)

 * Hotel Orient TimelineJS & StoryMapJS, created by students in ENGL 382 Hotel Orient (Fall 2015)

 * Personal and Analytical Essay: Scalar 2.0 and SoundciteJS, created by a student in WRIT 100 (Fall 2016)

 “The Body in Wonder: Affective Suspension and Medieval Queer Futurity.”
 Affect Theory and Literary Critical Practice: A Feel for the Text.
 Ed.
 Stephen Ahern.
-Under contract and forthcoming with Palgrave Macmillan.
+Palgrave Macmillan, 2019.
+Accepted and forthcoming.

 “Post by a Thousand Cuts.”
 Going Postcard: The Letter(s) of Jacques Derrida.
 Ed.
 Vincent W. J. van Gerven Oei.
 New York: Punctum Books, 2017.
 69-81.